crispgm/go-van/README.md

 ### Exclusion

 Exclusion denotes exclude path for watching, not deploying.
-Hence, use git/svn in source path instead of destination path or checkout [Extra Arguments](#extra-arguments)
+Hence, use git/svn in source path instead of destination path or checkout [Extra Arguments](#extra-arguments).

 ### Extra Arguments